Alan Smith Q & A

 In 1986 my son Leigh who was a qualified engineer first joined Adelco with my other son Mark, a natural salesman that took on the commercial side off the business, joining soon after.
 They quickly became big assets for the company.
 The growth that we have had since is entirely down to them.

-- Describe your a-ha moment at which point you knew your venture might become a success.
+What was your 'a-ha' moment when you knew your venture might become a success?

 There were two principle customers: